Small Covers, infra-solvmanifolds and curvature: Small cover, real moment-angle manifold and infra-solvmanifold

+Similarly, we can show that any real moment-angle manifold $\R\mathcal{Z}_P$ has a unique equivariant smooth structure up to equivariant diffeomorphism.
+So in the rest of the paper, we always assume that a small cover or a real moment-angle manifold carries the equivariant smooth structure.\nn

-\begin{cor} Suppose $P^n$ is an $n$-dimensional simple convex polytope. \begin{itemize} \item[(i)] The real moment-angle manifold $\R\mathcal{Z}_{P^n}$ of $P^n$ is (or homeomorphic to) an infra-solvmanifold if and only if $\R\mathcal{Z}_{P^n}$ is diffeomorphic (or homeomorphic) to the $n$-dimensional flat torus.\n
+\begin{cor} Suppose $P^n$ is an $n$-dimensional simple convex polytope. \begin{itemize} \item[(i)] The real moment-angle manifold $\R\mathcal{Z}_{P^n}$ of $P^n$ is homeomorphic to an infra-solvmanifold if and only if $\R\mathcal{Z}_{P^n}$ is diffeomorphic to the $n$-dimensional flat torus.\n

-\item[(ii)] A small cover $M^n$ over $P^n$ is (or homeomorphic to) an infra-solvmanifold if and only if $M^n$ is diffeomorphic (or homeomorphic) to a real Bott manifold.
-In particular, if $M^n$ admits a flat Riemannian metric, then $M^n$ is diffeomorphic to a real Bott manifold. \end{itemize} \end{cor} \begin{proof} The statement (i) follows easily from Corollary~\ref{Cor:Infra-Solv} and the smooth rigidity of infra-solvmanifolds.
-As for (ii), note that $\R \mathcal{Z}_{P^n}$ is a finite-sheeted covering space of any small cover (if exists) over $P^n$.
-So if a small cover over $P^n$ is homeomorphic to an infra-solvmanifold, $\R \mathcal{Z}_{P^n}$ must be aspherical with virtually solvable fundamental group.
-Then (ii) also follows from Corollary~\ref{Cor:Infra-Solv} and the smooth rigidity of infra-solvmanifolds. \end{proof}
+\item[(ii)] A small cover $M^n$ over $P^n$ is homeomorphic to an infra-solvmanifold if and only if $M^n$ is diffeomorphic to a real Bott manifold. \end{itemize} \end{cor} \begin{proof} By Corollary~\ref{Cor:Infra-Solv}, if a small cover $M^n$ over $P^n$ is homeomorphic to an infra-solvmanifold, $P^n$ must be an $n$-dimensional cube.
+So $M^n$ is equivariantly homeomorphic to a real Bott manifold $B_n$.
+Then since the canonical $(\Z_2)^n$-action on $B_n$ is smooth, Proposition~\ref{Prop:Equiv-Diffeo} implies that $M^n$ must be equivariantly diffeomorphic to $B_n$.
+The proof of (i) is similar. \end{proof}

 \n